tabitha-n/DataBreachTracker-API/README.md

 | GET    | `/api/hibp-breaches/{org}`         | Query breaches associated with a specific organisation   |

     Note:
     This endpoint connects to Have I Been Pwned, a public service reporting real-world data breaches.
-Your API only queries organisation names, reducing the risk of exposing personal data.
+The API only queries organisation names, reducing the risk of exposing personal data.

 ## 👮 Using Postman